ddemidov/amgcl/docs/adapters.rst

 ``#include`` `\<amgcl/adapter/crs_tuple.hpp>`_

-The Boost tuple adapter allows to use a ``boost::tuple`` of a matrix size and its three CRS_ format components (row pointer array, column indices array, and values array) as input matrix to AMGCL solvers.
+The Boost tuple adapter allows to use a ``std::tuple`` of a matrix size and its three CRS_ format components (row pointer array, column indices array, and values array) as input matrix to AMGCL solvers.
 The arrays are allowed to be in any format recognized by the Boost.Range_ library as a random access range.